 The experience includes a dune drive and camel ride through the desert

 Feels very secluded with no other camps or buildings in sight

 A warm sweater or jacket is recommended for the winter months

-Call us on (858) 523-9000 to start planning your vacation to Arabian Dreams Desert Camp or take a look at our itineraries to Desert
+Call us on 858 523 9000 to start planning your vacation to Arabian Dreams Desert Camp or take a look at our itineraries to the desert in the UAE

 For visitors to Dubai looking for more than just a beach or city stay, the Arabian Dreams Desert Camp provides the perfect experience, enabling guests to escape the resort-style properties and enjoy a secluded and intimate feel.
 The camp is suitable for couples and families with children from the age of five years.